-- A salary in the range of upper 30’s and a generous benefits package.
+- A salary in the range of high 30’s and a generous benefits package.

-- Professional development opportunities, both internal and external to SMART.
+- Professional development opportunities, both internal and external to SMART Reading.

 - An organizational culture that values team, plays to the strengths of its members, and is tirelessly devoted to serving “our kids” well.

 Your team members have developed the following “must have” requirements:

 - Strong personal character, which guides the ethical practice of your work

 - Experience working in partnership with communities of color